 Have you heard along the way, your resume needs to be no longer than one page?
 This thought is not necessarily right.
 Your resume needs to be long enough to provide hiring personnel or recruiters with all the critical information necessary to get your foot in the door for an interview.
 A resume may need to be one, two, or even three pages.

 Recruiters and hiring managers don’t necessarily care about the length of your resume.
 They care about whether or not it is easily readable and they can find your relevant information.
 Unless the job posting specifies the resume length you need to submit, it should reflect the amount of work experience and skills you have.

 If you’d like a rule of thumb for the appropriate length for your resume, remember the number of pages has to do with what applies to you.
 The years of relevant experience will ultimately determine the length of your resume.

 If you have less than three years of work experience, the general rule is you should only need one page.
 More than three years, you will likely need two pages.
 If you’ve had a long career, or have extra information you need to include like presentations, grants, and professional development courses, you may need three pages to list it all.

 The problem with being stuck on the idea of having a one-page resume is, it can hinder your ability to sell yourself.
 With such a space constraint put on you, you will have little opportunity to list anything other than the ‘what’ of your education, work history, and courses.

 A short resume won’t give you the chance to showcase your accomplishments and the things that sell your candidacy.

 Use Your Space Wisely

 Ultimately, you should not be overly concerned about page numbers.
-It is much better to have a two-page resume that is easily readable and clearly laid out than to have a one-page resume that has lots of information jammed into a confined space.
+It’s better to have a two-page resume that is easily readable and laid out than to have a one-page resume with lots of information jammed into a confined space.

 Need additional help?
 Reach out to Candace to learn more!